fermion-app/docs/docs/creating-coding-labs/technologies/rust.md

-# How to Create an Interactive Rust Lab?
+# How to create a Rust Lab?

 **Coding labs** are a powerful feature of Fermion.
 By integrating coding labs into your platform, you can enhance user retention, provide hands-on experience, and encourage a learn-by-doing approach.